james-malloy/my-website/content/learnwithme/_index.md

 ---
 title: Learn with me
-description: "Watch me as I share what I'm learning, mistakes and all."
+description: "These post are about me asking for help and making mistakes along the way.
+To help you help me, I'll try to make these posts more straight to the point and save the "fluff" for my other sections."
 author: "James Malloy"
 show_post_thumbnail: true
 show_author_byline: true